About Me – Puerto Rican Genealogy Research

 My parents Donato Reyes and Maria Aponte.
 Puerto Rican Genealogy and about Hijos de Coamo, Puerto Rico

-My main focus and research are on the following towns, which has allowed me to advance my Puerto Rican Genealogy.
+My main focus and research are on the following towns, which have allowed me to advance my Puerto Rican Genealogy.

 • Valle de Coamo